alexanderross/Winston/README.md

 As it stands, Winston has two different installation options.
 From the base directory you run

 `./build <env>`

+Essentially, what this script does is collects the important files from lib, "compiles" them, and moves everything into bin.

 -Regular: Only runs on local URL's.
 This is useful in that the injection script doesn't go into every other damn page in chrome.

 -Expanded: The script is injected, and the tool is available in any webpage on chrome.
 This is useful while testing Winston's questionable robustness.

+-Dev: Meant to be loaded as an unpacked extension from the bin directory.

 Each of this is generated from a specific manifest file under lib/.
 To create your own type of installation, simply make your own manifest in lib with a unique name, and run ./build.sh.
 An installation directory named after your manifest will be created in /install, and the .crx will reflect your own speciall install .crx.
 Look at you....